DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: Chicago Board of Trade generally trades in futures contract.
+Explanation: Chicago Board of Trade was the first exchange where the futures contract were exchanged.

 Sub Topics: types-of-derivatives